Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/lifecycle-and-docking-management.md

 Setting the [IsOpen](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.IsOpen) property to `false` is the same as calling the [Close](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Close*) method.
 This property can be bound to in MVVM scenarios.

 When closed, tool windows remain in the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[ToolWindows](xref:@ActiproUIRoot.Controls.Docking.DockSite.ToolWindows) collection until destroyed.
-However when document windows are closed, by default they will be destroyed as well unless the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[AreDocumentWindowsDestroyedOnClose](xref:@ActiproUIRoot.Controls.Docking.DockSite.AreDocumentWindowsDestroyedOnClose) property is set to `false`.
+However, when document windows are closed, by default they will be destroyed as well unless the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[AreDocumentWindowsDestroyedOnClose](xref:@ActiproUIRoot.Controls.Docking.DockSite.AreDocumentWindowsDestroyedOnClose) property is set to `false`.

 ## Activating and Focusing